Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Applications in quantum imaging

+Pixel super-resolution imaging~\cite{Defienne2022PixelSuperResolution} refers to the method that surpasses the normal pixel size limit of a detector by leveraging the fine-scale information available in spatially correlated photon pairs.
+In their work, Defienne \textit{et al.} demonstrated a two-fold increase in pixel resolution.

-Due to the presence of strong position correlations in photon pairs, this can be leveraged to achieve pixel super-resolution, as outlined in the article \cite{Defienne2022PixelSuperResolution}.
-There they demonstrated a quantum image processing technique that increases the pixel resolution by a factor two.
-The experimental setup is shown in the figure \ref{F38}(a), where entangled photons are generated using type-1 BBO crystal.
-The crystal plane is imaged onto an object which is a square-modulation amplitude grating.
-Then the object is imaged on the camera with pixel pitch 32 $\mu$m, the estimated correlation width at the camera plane is $\sigma_-$=13 $\mu$m.
+The experimental setup is shown in Figure~\ref{F38}(a), where entangled photons are generated using a type-I BBO crystal.
+The crystal plane is imaged onto an object, which is a square-modulation amplitude grating.
+Then the object is imaged on the camera with a pixel pitch of 32~$\mu$m, and where the estimated correlation width at the camera plane is $\sigma_-$=13~$\mu$m.

-In the most of the pair-based imaging schemes, diagonal component of JPD, $\Gamma_{ijij}$ is used to reconstruct the image of the object i.e., $\Gamma_{i j i j}=\left|t\left(x_i, y_j\right)\right|^4$ \cite{reichert_massively_2018,HugoQID,toninelli_resolution-enhanced_2019,Reichert2017}.
-In figure \ref{F38}(b) is the direct intensity image, \ref{F38}(c) is the diagonal component of the JPD image which appears same as direct intensity image, proving no benefits of using diagonal component of JPD i.e., Moire pattern is still present.
-However, using an another way to retrieve the image of the object without the diagonal component of JPD is possible.
-For this one can project the JPD along its sum-coordinate axis, achieved by summing $\Gamma$ \ref{E42}.
-Such projection retrieves the image of the object with pixel resolution increased by
+While most of the photon pair imaging schemes use the diagonal component of JPD to reconstruct an image's object, i.e., $\Gamma_{i j i j}=\left|t\left(x_i, y_j\right)\right|^4$ \cite{defienne_quantum_2019,Reichert2017,reichert_massively_2018,toninelli_resolution-enhanced_2019}, there is not a real advantage in resolution.
+This is due to the Moire pattern being present in the retrieved images.
+This is proven in Figure~\ref{F38} where an image is retrieved with two types of illumination: (b) direct intensity, and (c) two-photon JPD.
+These two images show identical resolutions.

+Nevertheless, it is possible to employ a different mechanism to improve the resolution of two-photon illumination.
+To do this, one can project the JPD along its sum-coordinate axis

-where, $N_X \times N_Y$ are the number of pixels of the illuminated region, $P^+$ is the sum-coordinate projection of the JPD and ($i^{+},j^{+}$) sum-coordinate pixel indices.
-Because of the pixel-super resolution, one can see that the spurious low frequency modulation has been removed and the 10 grating periods are now visible.
-This high resolution image is very similar to the a direct intensity image acquired using a camera with 16 $\mu$m pixel pitch.
+where $N_X \times N_Y$ is the number of pixels of the illuminated region, $P^+$ is the sum-coordinate projection of the JPD and ($i^{+},j^{+}$) are sum-coordinate pixel indices.
+The resulting image of using this new projection is shown in Figure~\ref{F38}(f) for the same object.
+One can see that the spurious low-frequency modulation has been removed, and the resolution has increased by a factor of two.
+This high-resolution image is very similar to a direct intensity image acquired using a camera with a \qty{16}{\micro \m} pixel pitch.